Best budget bike lights 2024 - Boost your on-bike visibility without spending a fortune

 Reasons to avoid

 The Lezyne KTV Drive Pro+ rear light is the option when you want an inexpensive light with a lot of power.
-The price is outstanding and there's all-day performance with a burn time of 10-hours and 30-minutes even at the max 150-lumen day flash setting.
+The price is outstanding and there's all-day performance with a burn time of 10 hours and 30 minutes even at the max 150-lumen day flash setting.
 Mounting is a wide and simple rubber strap that you can easily stretch around even the deepest aero seatpost.
 When it’s time to charge the light, you’ll get a warning based on the small status light that turns on during the hold to turn-on procedure.
 If needed, charging happens with an integrated USB charging tongue that needs no cord.
-Of course no cord needed does also mean you have to remove the light to charge it.
-Although Lezyne doesn’t splurge on fancy features, the Lezyne KTV Drive Pro+ rear light is great for those who want maximum lumens for not a lot of money.
+Of course, while no cord is needed it also means you have to remove the light to charge it.
+Although Lezyne doesn’t splurge on fancy features, the Lezyne KTV Drive Pro+ rear light is great for those who want maximum lumens for less money.

 If you are looking for more details, our Lezyne KTV Pro Drive 75 review will cover everything.
-Although the older light has less lumens and a lower run time, it’s otherwise exactly the same as the latest KTV Drive Pro+.
+Although this older light has fewer lumens and a lower run time, it’s otherwise exactly the same as the latest KTV Drive Pro+.

 Best budget combo light